darishaansarii/darishaansarii/README.md

 - ⚛️ **React & React Native** for building scalable frontend and mobile apps
 - 🔗 Integrating APIs, real-time databases (Firebase), and auth flows

+🚧 Building a strong portfolio of projects and working on freelance client work.
-🎯 **Goal:** To become a confident MERN Stack Developer, work on real-world freelance/remote projects, and build a solid tech career 🚀
+🎯 **Goal:** To become a confident MERN Stack Developer, contribute to open-source, and get hired remotely or freelance globally 🚀

 ---